ThetaMTX/Studia-sql/README.md

 ## Features
 - User authentication system
 - Upload and manage patient examinations
-- Classify images using a trained PyTorch model
+- Classify images using a trained PyTorch model (not included :c)
 - View and manage patient information, including test records
 - Responsive design for easy use on various devices